elliots/protoc-gen-twirp_swagger/README.md

 NOTE: This is new and barely tested.
 If you find problems, please open an issue :)

+Also Note: None of the clients or servers generated from swagger support protobuf.
+Only json.

 Table of Contents
 =================